sonata-project/SonataPageBundle/Resources/doc/reference/installation.rst

     The SonataAdminBundle must be installed, please refer to `the dedicated documentation for more information <http://sonata-project.org/bundles/admin>`_.

-Next, be sure to enable the bundles in your application kernel:
+Next, be sure to enable the ``EasyExtends`` bundle in your application kernel:

 .. code-block:: php